 Keep in mind that TSA, airline check-in and baggage drop hours vary according to the flight schedule.
 Check these hours with your airline.
 If you are in the public area of the terminal (landside) you will not be able to get through to the secure area of the terminal (airside) until the morning.

-As of March 2019, New Orleans airport is served by the following airlines: Air Canada • Air Transat • Alaska Airlines • Allegiant Airlines • American Airlines • British Airways • Condor • Copa • Delta • Frontier Airlines • JetBlue • Southwest Airlines • Spirit Airlines • Sun Country Airlines • United Airlines • Vacation Express.
+New Orleans airport is served by the following airlines: Air Canada • Air Transat • Alaska Airlines • Allegiant Airlines • American Airlines • British Airways • Condor • Copa Airlines • Delta Air Lines • Frontier Airlines • JetBlue • Southwest Airlines • Spirit Airlines • Sun Country Airlines • United Airlines • Vacation Express.

 Airport Transportation: Getting To/From The Airport

-Car rentals are handled in the Consolidated Rental Car Facility, located in a separate building that is just a short walk from Concourses B, C and D. A covered walkway connects the facility to the outside of the West Terminal Baggage Claim (Claims 12 – 14).
+Car rentals are handled in the MSY Consolidated Rental Car Facility.
+A shuttle to the building departs from near the Long Term Parking Garage (exit the terminal on Level 1, Baggage Claim) every 5 minutes and is 15-20 minutes driving time.
+Buses run 24-hours.
 The following car rental agencies are located onsite: Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, Payless and Thrifty.

-Several area hotels provide airport transportation service as a courtesy to their guests.
-Here are a few hotels offering airport shuttle service: Comfort Inn New Orleans Airport • Comfort Suites New Orleans Airport • Country Inn & Suites By Carlson • Crowne Plaza Hotel New Orleans Airport • Days Inn New Orleans Airport • Doubletree by Hilton Hotel New Orleans Airport • Fairfield Inn Kenner New Orleans Airport • Hampton Inn Metairie • Hilton Garden Inn New Orleans Airport • Hilton New Orleans Airport • Holiday Inn Metairie New Orleans Airport • La Quinta Inn & Suites New Orleans Airport • Radisson Hotel New Orleans Airport • Red Roof Inn New Orleans Airport • Wyndham Garden Hotel New Orleans Airport
+Several hotels provide airport shuttle service: Best Western Plus New Orleans Airport Hotel • Comfort Inn New Orleans Airport • Comfort Inn & Suites New Orleans Airport North • Days Inn New Orleans Airport • Doubletree by Hilton Hotel New Orleans Airport • Hampton Inn Metairie • Hilton Garden Inn New Orleans Airport • Hilton New Orleans Airport • Holiday Inn New Orleans Airport North • Holiday Inn Express & Suites New Orleans Airport South • La Quinta Inn & Suites New Orleans Airport • Wyndham Garden Hotel New Orleans Airport.

 Go Airport Shuttle New Orleans offers door-to-door shared ride shuttle service between the airport and hotels in downtown New Orleans.
-At the time of this June 2019 update, a one-way fare between the airport and the CBD (Central Business District) is $24 per person, one-way or $44 per person, round trip, including three pieces of luggage.
+At the time of this update, a one-way fare between the airport and the CBD (Central Business District) is $24 per person, one-way or $44 per person, round trip, including three pieces of luggage.
+Tickets can be purchased at the Airport Shuttle booth located on Level 1 Baggage Claim between Doors 3 and 4.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.